 Canadian Michael Grzesiek is the player behind Shroud, with an estimated revenue of about $22 million.
 He focuses on battle arena games and has 10 million followers.
 Head over to Shroud’s “About” section on his channel and you’ll find him promoting Postmates, Nitrado Game Servers and Logitech.

 Timothy John Bater’s TimTheTatMan channel is for mature audiences only.
 His estimated revenue is around $10 million.
 His no-holds-barred broadcasts playing World of Warcraft, Call of Duty: Warzone, Overwatch and Counter-Strike: Global Offensive have a big following.
 His #tatmanarmy consists of 7 million followers, who are exposed to his ads from Razer, UltraGear and NzxtBld.

 NICKMERCS has an estimated $9 million in revenues.
 As a gamer, he streams competitive first-person shooters, such as Fortnite Battle Royale.
 He’s also a member of the FaZe Clan, an e-sports and entertainment organization, where he was featured with other members on Sports Illustrated.

 What Is Twitch?

-Although gaming is the main activity on the live-stream platform, you can also learn how to cook a new recipe, watch a concert — now that the pandemic has stopped live shows — or do a test run on a video game before buying it by watching someone else play it live.
-There are over 140 million monthly active users on the platform in 2022 and a few of the earliest adopters are making serious cash.
+Although gaming is the main activity on the live-stream platform, you can also learn how to cook a new recipe, watch a concert, or do a test run on a video game before buying it by watching someone else play it live.
+There are over 140 million monthly active users on the platform in 2023 and a few of the earliest adopters are making serious cash.
 Here’s how.

 How Much Do Twitch Streamers Make?